Visit New York in 5 days

 The MoMA is open every day (except Thanksgiving and Christmas) from 10 a.m. to 5:30 p.m. (and until 8 p.m. on Fridays).

-Address: 11 West 53rd Street
+Address: 11 West 53rd Street.

 Category

-Senior (+ 65 yrs old)
+Senior (65+ yrs old)

 Admission is free for children under 16 and members.

-The Museum of Natural History
+The American Museum of Natural History

-museum to see new york
+must visit museum new york city

-You have to go there, if only to see the collection of dinosaur skeletons it houses (especially the tyrannosaurus).
+You have to go there, if only to see the collection of dinosaur skeletons it houses (especially the tyrannosaurus 🦖).
 But the American Museum of Natural History also has the largest collection of objects in the world and is full of treasures to admire at least once in a lifetime: a giant blue whale, a room with meteorites...!

 Located east of Central Park, it is open from Wednesday to Sunday from 10 a.m. to 5:30 p.m.

-Address: 79th Street west of Central Park
+Address: 79th Street, Central Park West

 Here are the entry fees: